PelionIoT/snap-pelion-edge/docs/kaas.md

    $
    ```

-# Configuring A Pod
+## Configuring a pod

-ConfigMaps and Secrets can be used to configure Pods.
-In this example
-we create a ConfigMap and Secret and show how they can be mounted
-as volumes inside a Pod.
+You can use ConfigMaps and Secrets to configure Pods.
+This example creates a ConfigMap and Secret and shows how you can mount them as volumes inside a Pod.

-1. Create a `ConfigMap` in `my-cm.yaml`
+1. Create a `ConfigMap` in `my-cm.yaml`:

    ```yaml
    apiVersion: v1
    kind: ConfigMap